deltorobarba/sciences/README.md

 **arXiv**
 * [Demonstrating Dynamic Surface Codes](https://arxiv.org/abs/2412.14360), arXiv: 2412.14360 (2024)
 * [Observation of disorder-free localization and efficient disorder averaging on a quantum processor](https://arxiv.org/abs/2410.06557), arXiv:2410.06557 (2024)

-*This publication list from [Google Scholar](https://scholar.google.com/citations?hl=en&user=fddyK-wAAAAJ) include Google Quantum AI research milestone papers as a team collaborator, as well as focus papers with direct contributions as an author.*

 <br>